mitchellsullivan/notes-api/README.md

 `If-Match: "&lt;version&gt;"` using the ETag returned by reads and writes.
 Errors are shaped as `{ "error": { "code", "message" } }`.

-## With more time

-- Full User CRUD with passwords, etc.
-- Token lifecycle (expiry, rotation, revocation)
-- EF migrations instead of `EnsureCreated`
-- Stop serving Swagger in production